Captain9965/Data-Structures-and-Algorithms/Algotithms/sorting-algorithms/Greedy-algorithms/greedy-algoritms.md

 Time complexity is `O(V2)` for an adjacency matrix implementation and `O(E log V)` for an binary heap and adjacency list implementation.

 Space complexity is `O(V)`

+# Huffman Coding:
+This is a lossless data compression algorithm.
+The idea is to assign variable-length codes to input characters with the length of the assigned codes being based on the frequencies of corresponding characters.

+The variable length codes assigned to input characters are prefix codes and are assigned in such a way that the code assigned to one character is not the prefix of code assigned to any other character.

+Steps in Huffman coding:
+1. Building a Huffman tree from input characters.
+2. Traverse the Huffman tree and assign codes to the characters.

+## Building a Huffman tree:
+Input is an array of unique characters along with their frequency of occurrences and output is the Huffman Tree.

+1. Create a leaf node for each unique character and build a minheap of all leaf nodes( min heap here is used as a priority queue).
+The value of the frequency field is used to compare 2 nodes min heap.
+Initially, the least frequent character is at the root.

+2. Extract 2 nodes with the minumum frequency from the heap.
+3. Create a new internal node with a frequency equal to the sum of the 2 node frequencies.
+Make the first extracted node as its left child and the other its right child.
+Add this node to the minheap.
+4. Repeat steps 2 and 3 until the heap contains only one node.
+The remaining node is the root node and the tree is complete.

+## Printing the codes:
+1. Traverse the tree formed, starting from the root.
+Maintain an auxiliary array.
+If we move to the left child, write 0 to the array.
+While moving to the right child, write 1 to the array.
+2. Print the array when a leaf node is encountered.

+## Huffman coding complexity:
+Time complexity is `0(n log n)`
+Extracting minimum frequency from the queue takes place `2 *(n - 1)` times and its complexity is `0 (log n)`

+## Huffman coding applications:
+1. Used in conventional compression formats like GZIP, BZIP, PKZIP,
+2. Text and data transmission.